jvogit/BattleBot/README.md

 ## Configuration - config.json
 Whaaat?
 Epic battle music, too?
 Join with your friends in voice comms to the sound of \<insert your favorite hard core jams here\>.

+> At least one member must already be in a voice channel before starting the battle for battle music to play!

 ```
 {
 	"token":"",